 About the Tribal ecoAmbassadors Program

-Read about results from last year's projects in our 2011-2012
+Read about results from last year's projects

 Related ecoAmbassadors Content

 "Building stronger tribal partnerships and increasing our support for tribal communities is one of our top priorities," said EPA Principal Deputy Assistant Administrator Jane Nishida.
 "This group of Ambassadors represents an effective partnership where the tribal community can direct EPA resources to the most pressing environmental problems they face, and to start developing solutions."